 Exports: Members are required to export a team file once every seven days at a minimum, regardless of whether or not they have moves to make.
 This is true for Spring Training, the regular season, and the off-season.
 Members are expected to export a minimum of every other game in the postseason when their team is participating.
-If an export is not submitted over a successive 7-day period, a board member will contact you about your activity.
-You will then have 48 hours to respond or risk the loss of your team.
-If you respond but go another 7-day period without an export, the staff is not required to contact you and they are free to make a decision in the best interest of your team and the league.
+Prolonged periods without exports creates concern for the League Office and creates the possibility of being removed from the league.
 Throughout the year, there will be occasional league events such as arbitration filings where an export is required.
 You will be given ample notice ahead of these sims, as well as multiple days to get a file in for this event.

 Designated for Assignment (DFA): Players may stay on your DFA list for up to 10 days.
 GMs must assign, trade or release a player before his allotted time on the list expires.
 Failure to do so will result in the release of the DFA regardless of contract status.
 Players can be placed on the DFA list for the following reasons:

 - If you attempt to demote from the majors a player who has no option years remaining and has not previously cleared waivers.

 - If you attempt to remove a player from the secondary roster who has not previously cleared waivers.

 - All newly acquired players with major league contracts are placed on the DFA list.